First things first. If you are canning dried beans you MUST process them in a pressure canner.

 Quick Soak

 If you don’t want to wait over night you can quickly hydrate beans.
-You may cover sorted and washed beans with boiling water in a saucepan.
+Simply cover sorted and washed beans with boiling water in a saucepan.
 Boil 2 minutes, remove from heat, soak 1 hour and drain.

 How to Can dry beans.